uw-thalesians/perceptia-servers/infrastructure/local/README.md

 ## Run Local Start Script

 The local start script [./localStartExample.ps1](./localStartExample.ps1) wraps the docker stack commands to start and stop the Perceptia backend.
-See the [docker stack config section below](#docker-stack-config) for how to connect to the backend.
+See the [docker stack config section below](#docker-stack-config) for how to connect to the backend one its running.

+Note, you will need to create the Tls certs using the script in the encrypt directory before running the local start script for the first time.

+1. Read the [README in ./encrypt/](./encrypt/README.md) and follow the instructions there for running the createTlsCert.sh script to generate the Tls certificate and private key.
+These files will be used by the backend to accept requests using Tls (secure) connection.

+2. Run the localStatExample.ps1 script, see below:

 To start the backend run the script with no options: